-Room publishes fiction, poetry, creative nonfiction, and art by women.
+Room publishes fiction, poetry, creative nonfiction, and art by women (cisgender and transgender), transgender men, Two-Spirit and nonbinary people.
 Room’s quarterly issues are edited by a rotating team of editors from our collective, and as such many tastes and interests are represented.
 Of our four issues, two have themes that are chosen in advance by the editors; for these issues, calls for submissions have specific deadlines.
 The other two issues are unthemed, in which we seek the best work by emerging writers and artists; work for these issues can be sent to us at any time throughout the year.
-We aim to publish work that expresses the complex, nuanced, and truly rich interior and exterior lives of a broad variety of women.
+We aim to publish work that expresses the complex, nuanced, and truly rich interior and exterior lives of a broad variety of folks.

 You can make sure you never miss a copy of Room by subscribing to us!

 We are also available at many independent book and magazine stores across Canada (click here to see the current list of distributors), and you can usually find a copy in the magazine section of Chapters/Indigo.
 If your library or local magazine store doesn't carry Room, ask them to order us in.
 We are distributed by Magazines Canada and available through library subscription services such as Ebsco.

 Click here to subscribe to Room.
 When you receive your first issue depends on our publishing schedule (we release a new issue about every three months), but if you want to receive an issue right away, include a note saying “please start me with the last issue” and we'll mail one out as soon as we can.

 If you already subscribe, you should receive renewal notices via email when your subscription is due for renewal.
 If you aren't sure and want to know how many issues you have left in your subscription, contact our circulation department.